Where can I charge my electric car for free?

 Pod Point network

-Many of Pod Point's public charging point network is still free.
+Pod Point's public charging point network has a mix of free and charge per hour locations.
 There are currently no subscription fees or connection charges for using any of its chargepoints.

-It already has destination charging locations at places like Lidl, Tesco, McDonalds and Premier Inn.
+It already has destination charging locations at places like Lidl, McDonalds and Premier Inn.

 Local amenities

-Supermarkets are probably the most reliable bet right now to find a free electric car charging point.
+Supermarkets used to be a pretty reliable option to find a free electric car charging point.

 Rapid charging points that offer free charging